Jostle’s compliance with GDPR

-The General Data Protection Regulation (GDPR) is a European Union (EU) privacy law that governs the privacy rights of EU individuals and places obligations on all organizations that market, track, or handle EU personal data.
+The General Data Protection Regulation (GDPR) provides a privacy framework that forms the foundation for privacy regulations in many jurisdictions, including in the EU, the UK, and Switzerland.
 Jostle is committed to helping our customers comply with the GDPR through our robust privacy and security protections.

 Obligations on Controllers and Processors

 The GDPR differentiates between controllers, the entity that determines the purpose and means of the processing of personal data, and processors, the entity that processes personal data on behalf of the controller.
-As it is you that is determining the information on your people into your intranet, you would be the controller, and Jostle the processor from this perspective.
-The GDPR requires that there be a contract between the controller and the processor stipulating a number of conditions under which the date processing is to be conducted.
-Although Jostle’s standard Subscriber Agreement covers much of this, we have also have a standard Data Processing Addendum (DPA) that you can download, sign, and return to privacy@jostle.me.
+As it is you that is determining the information on your Jostle platform, you are the controller, and Jostle is the processor.

 Download the Data Processing Addendum Download the DPA